bitfunk/gradle-plugins/README.md

 ## About the project

-Collection of Gradle plugins used across multiple projects.
+A Collection of Gradle plugins to simplify and unify project development used across multiple bitfunk projects.
 They add opinionated configuration for other plugins or new functionality.

 ### Plugins

 #### Quality

-- [Quality] - a collection of all quality plugins
+- [Quality All] - a collection of all quality plugins
 - [Code Analysis] - a source code analysis plugin
 - [Formatter] - a source code formatter plugin applying bitfunk code style
 - [Report] - a quality report plugin using sonarqube